ondovb/ondovb.github.io/_portfolio/krona.md

 thumbnail: "assets/img/krona.png"
 ---

-Visualizing metagenomic communities, such as the types bacteria in the human microbiome, can be complicated by levels of granularity.
+Visualizing metagenomic communities, such as the types of bacteria in the human microbiome, can be complicated by levels of granularity.
 For example, you may not know a priori whether you should be looking at the species level or genus level, or perhaps even higher if you would like to see host DNA or contamination.